 The Hamilton-Halton Construction Association (HHCA) initiated the Construction Hall of Fame award in 1996 to recognize excellence among those who served the HHCA area construction industry through a contribution to the work of construction, the construction community, and the community at large.
 Nominations are being accepted for presentation of HHCA Construction Hall of Fame inductions scheduled for the Annual Meeting each year.
 Members are encouraged to review the following information and consider nominating persons deserving of this extraordinary recognition.

-Nominations for the 2014 Annual General Meeting are closed.
-We will be announcing the inductee shortly.
+Nominations for the 2015 Annual General Meeting will open late Summer 2014.

 All persons, employed in or recognized as having participated directly with the construction industry as it exists in the geographic bounds of the Hamilton Construction Association are eligible; the area generally borders on the Toronto, Grand Valley, London and Niagara Construction Association areas.